zzjrabbit/marlin/book/verilog/dpi.md

 }
 ```

+> [!CAUTION]
+> Using `#[snafu::report]` on the function gives error messages that are
+> actually useful, but sometimes breaks LSP services like code completion.
+> I recommend to only apply it to your test functions when you actually
+> encounter an error.

-We can `cargo run` as usual to test.
+We can `cargo test` as usual to test.

 The magic happens here: